Woody's (Toronto)

 Woody's on Church is a gay bar located at 467 Church Street at the gay village in Toronto, Ontario, Canada.

 Summary

-The bar was established in 1989, and has since become a landmark within the Church and Wellesley village and a popular destination for LGBT tourists visiting the city.
+The bar was established in June 1989, and has since become a landmark within the Church and Wellesley village and a popular destination for LGBT tourists visiting the city.

 Woody's operates with an adjacent bar known as Sailor.
 Woody's and Sailor appear to be separate establishments from the outside, but are connected inside.
 Woody's and Sailor are located at 465–467 Church St. Toronto, ON.
 Woody's hosts several "best" competitions, including "best chest" and "best ass", on various nights.
 These competitions are judged on popularity, with the contestant receiving the most applause crowned the winner.
 The top positions receive cash prizes and passes to local gay establishments, including dance clubs and bathhouses.

 The bar is also one of Toronto's primary venues for drag queen shows.